Axelpuff/zhuangziJS/descriptions/hanfeizi/views/shenbuhai/quote.md

 *"Someone asked, 'As for the words of Shen Buhai and Gongsun Yang, between the two, which is more critical for the state?'
-In response, I saw, 'They cannot be measured [against one another]."* (*Han Feizi*, Chapter Forty-Three)
+In response, I say, 'They cannot be measured [against one another].'"* (*Han Feizi*, Chapter Forty-Three)